Quantum Machine-Learning for Eigenstate Filtration in Two-Dimensional Materials: Theory

 \section{Theory}

 Our objective is to develop an efficient algorithm to train a neural network to perform the following minimization in a $d$-dimensional space

 where $\hat{H} \in \mathbb{C}^{d\times d}$ is the hermitian Hamiltonian defining the problem.
-Similarly $\hat{O} \in \mathbb{C}^{d\times d}$ is the user-defined hermitian operator. $\omega$ is the eigenvalue (real-valued) of the operator $\hat{O}$ and $|x\rangle$ is the corresponding eigenvector.
-The operators $\hat{O}$ which we shall discuss will generally have more than one elements in set $S$ due to degeneracy in the eigenspace labelled by $\omega$.
+Similarly $\hat{O} \in \mathbb{C}^{d\times d}$ is the user-defined hermitian operator. $\omega$ is the eigenvalue (real-valued) of the operator $\hat{O}$ and $|x\rangle$ is the corresponding eigenvector. { The set $S$ is the collection of all such eigenvectors with a specific eigenvalue $\omega$.} The operators $\hat{O}$ which we shall discuss will generally have more than one element in set $S$ due to degeneracy in the eigenspace labelled by $\omega$.
 By construction, the form of the algorithm shall always normalize the state $|\psi\rangle$ and hence normalization as a further constraint is unnecessary.
-We will return to this point later.
-The primary goal of the network is to then encode a normalized state-vector $|\psi\rangle$ which is a formal solution to Eq.\ref{Const_main} i.e. yield $|\psi\rangle$ from the eigenspace of $\hat{O}$ with eigenvalue $\omega$ and among all such possible choices the one with minimum energy.
+We will return to this point later. { The primary goal of the network is to then encode a normalized state-vector $|\psi\rangle$ which is a formal solution to Eq.\ref{Const_main}.
+The corresponding state so obtained is from the eigenspace of $\hat{O}$ with eigenvalue $\omega$.
+If several such choices exist, the network learns the one with minimum energy.}

-To solve the quadratic minimization problem with quadratic constraint in Eq.\ref{Const_main} we will define a penalty procedure as
+To solve the quadratic minimization problem with quadratic constraint in Eq. \ref{Const_main} we will define a penalty procedure as

 where $\lambda \ge 0$ is the penalty parameter.
-We provide a formal and original proof of equivalence of Eq.\ref{cost_fn} with respect to Eq.\ref{Const_main} based on the following Theorem.
+We provide a formal and original proof of equivalence of Eq. \ref{cost_fn} with respect to Eq. \ref{Const_main} based on the following Theorem.

-\begin{theorem} Let $\{\lambda_i\}_{i=1}^{\infty}$ be a sequence in the penalty parameter such that $\lambda_1 \le \lambda_2 \le \lambda_3.....\infty$ Also let $P=\{|\psi_i\rangle\}_{i=1}^{\infty}$ such that $\forall$ $|\psi_i\rangle$ $\in$ $P$ the following is true.
+\begin{theorem} Let $\{\lambda_i\}_{i=1}^{\infty}$ be a sequence in the penalty parameter such that $\lambda_1 \le \lambda_2 \le \lambda_3..... \lambda_{\infty} \rightarrow \infty$.
+Also let $P=\{|\psi_i\rangle\}_{i=1}^{\infty}$ such that $\forall$ $|\psi_i\rangle$ $\in$ $P$ the following is true.

-In other words $P$ is the set of minimizers for Eq.\ref{cost_fn} for each penalty parameter $\lambda \in \{\lambda_i\}_{i=1}^{\infty}$ If $|\psi^*\rangle \in P$ is a limit-point of the convergent sequence $\{\psi_i\}_{i=1}^\infty$ in $P$ i.e $|\psi^*\rangle = \lim_{i \to \infty} |\psi_i\rangle$ then $|\psi^*\rangle$ $\in$ $S$ \end{theorem}
+In other words, $P$ is the set of minimizers for Eq. \ref{cost_fn} for each penalty parameter $\lambda \in \{\lambda_i\}_{i=1}^{\infty}$.
+If $|\psi^*\rangle \in P$ is a limit-point of the convergent sequence $\{\psi_i\}_{i=1}^\infty$ in $P$ i.e $|\psi^*\rangle = \lim_{i \to \infty} |\psi_i\rangle$ then $|\psi^*\rangle$ $\in$ $S$ \end{theorem}